NevTrace-org/Easy-Connect/README.md

 The Easy Connect proposal we're presenting aligns perfectly with our vision and addresses a real need in the Qubic ecosystem to drive its growth both within the current ecosystem and beyond, toward the early majority.

 We're confident that the proposal will be interesting and that we can develop an initial commercial version of Easy Connect thanks to the Qubic Incubation Program.

-We confirm also our interest and commitment to evolving the solution through future grants to meet the needs of the Qubic ecosystem.
+Furthermore, we confirm our willingness to maintain and develop the Easy Connect solution beyond the scope defined in this document, provided we can receive the necessary funding through Qubic's grant programs or other funding alternatives.